dannehdan/boris-bikes/user_stories.md

 ## Errors

-Erros are good.
+Errors are good.
 They tell us what the problem is and point us towards where we can go to fix it

 > Traceback (most recent call last):
 >       4: from /Users/danmarshall/.rvm/rubies/ruby-3.0.0/bin/irb:23:in `<main>'